 Jeff Clark, Senior Pastor at Venture Church (Hattiesburg)

 Allison is a board qualified Telemental Health Provider, a Gottman level 1 trained therapist, and is certified in EMDR.

 When she isn’t seeing clients, you could probably find Allison spending time with her husband, Tyler, their daughter, Evelyn, and their golden doodle, Layla.
 She also enjoys reading, singing, serving her church, eating good food, and traveling.

 “Allison is kindness and compassion personified.
 She invites you to a space of comfort, while confidently and bravely guiding you through deep fears and hurts to freedom and peace.
 She sees all clients as children of God and people of worth.
 Because of this she is a soft place to land and a safe person to share with.
 Without hesitation, I would recommend Allison to anyone.”

 “I am so grateful for my work with Allison as she walked with me through some of my darkest days.
 She cares deeply, is patient, and extends compassion unconditionally.
 I will continue to use the skills I gained while working with her throughout the rest of my life!”

 Anna’s therapy style is integrative, using resources from both psychology and scripture, to create an individualized and client-centered experience.
 She enjoys using creative interventions to provide her clients with a variety of avenues for growth and healing.
 Anna primarily works with adolescents, young adults and adult women on various issues such as: depression, anxiety, trauma, grief, family issues and parenting, communication skills, emotional regulation, interpersonal skills and life transitions.
-Anna also has a Level 1 Certification in Gottman Method Couples Therapy and is a Prepare-Enrich Premarital Counseling Facilitator.
-She is currently pursuing her LPC and is under the supervision of Dr. Kristen Jones.
 In her free time you will find her watching a movie, working on an art project or spending time with her husband (Matt), daughter (Ellie Grace) and puppy (Fenway).